Skip to main content

 Max VIF

-> 5 is moderate concern, > 10 means factors may be redundant
+Above 5 is a moderate concern.
+Above 10 means some factors may be redundant and could be removed.

-Each individual factor also reports its own coefficient, standard error, significance (p-value), confidence interval, and VIF — so you can see exactly which factors are pulling their weight.
+Each individual factor also reports its own coefficient, significance level, and confidence interval — so you can see exactly which factors are carrying weight in the model and which are not.

 Data Requirements